 The number of people employed as producers and directors has increased over the past few years.
 Employment numbers are projected to keep growing, but the number of graduates is still larger than the growth in employment every year.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after graduating with a Bachelor of Communication and Media Studies, most people where in employment.
-Some were in further study or overseas, while few were receiving a benefit.
-The median salary at that point was around $40,100.
+Three years after graduating with a Bachelor of Communication and Media Studies, most people where in employment.
+Some were overseas.
+The median salary at that point was around $42,000.

 Producers’ and directors’ vacancies are advertised through public media such as the websites Trade Me Jobs and Seek.
 Employment is also often found through contacts, and on the basis of reputation in the industry.

 Many directors are self-employed and work as contractors.
 Once established, directors may get a permanent job at a film or media company.